5 Reasons Why You Find A Holidate for 2023

-While there are many life lessons you can learn from the movies in Netflix’s 2020 Holiday Selection, this year’s newest rom-com Holidate with Emma Roberts and Luke Bracey introduces us to a dating trend that’s been popular on many dating apps for some years.
+While there are many life lessons you can learn from the movies in Netflix’s Holiday Selection, we have noticed a dating trend that’s been popular on many dating apps for some years: finding a holidate, or holidating.

-Holidating (Holiday + dating) is the act of seeing someone to spend all the Holidays with.
+Holidating (holiday + dating) is the act of dating someone mainly to spend the Holidays with.
 You see each other on Christmas, New Year’s Eve, or Halloween, spend the day together and then go your own ways before the next festivity rings the bell.

 You’ve read right, there’s no strings attached.
 It’s a kind of friends with benefits situation, only that the beneficial part includes opulent dinners and fancy parties instead of sex.
-Although, that’s up to what you’re both in for.
-You create your own rules.
+Although you can create your own rules and decide what you are looking for.

 - You get the holly jolly without the commitment.

 And talking about presents, some people even break up with their partners right before Christmas, so they don’t have to buy them a gift.
 This ever so feared trend is called scroogeing.
-Well, but you don’t have to worry about that, since there’s not going to be any big drama if you don’t buy each other anything.
+With holidating you don’t have to worry about that, since there’s not going to be any drama if you don’t buy each other anything.

 Last but not least, although being each other’s Holidate is a mutual agreement between the two of you, there’s not a written contract and you can always drop out.